 The Conservation Volunteer Team

-The conservation volunteers have been working with me every other Thursday down at the Discovery Centre for nearly five years.
+The conservation volunteers have been working with me every other Thursday down at Leeds Discovery Centre for nearly five years.
 They are a very diverse group of people with an interest in history and preserving the past for future generations.

 By Emma Bowron, Conservator